DrakirL/DrakirL.github.io/p10/class/knight.md

 ### Level 1: Simply Superior
 You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1 (up to 5).
+Increase one of your Attributes by 1, up to 5.

 ### Level 3: Simply Superior
 You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1 (up to 5).
+Increase one of your Attributes by 1, up to 5.

 ### Level 5: Simply Superior
 You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1 (up to 5).
+Increase one of your Attributes by 1, up to 5.

 ### Level 7: Simply Superior
 You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1 (up to 5).
+Increase one of your Attributes by 1, up to 5.

 ### Level 9: Simply Superior
 You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1 (up to 5).
+Increase one of your Attributes by 1, up to 5.

 # FUTURE SUBCLASSES

 ## Knight Subclass: Banneret
 THEME: Lead armies across scarred battlefields with the song of hope and volition in their hearts.

 ### Level 1: Diplomat?
-Embassador?
+Ambassador?
 Carry the Flag?
 Increase your Authority Skill Level by 1. <br>
 *MORE BONUSES RELATED TO BEING INSPIRING/IMPOSING!